 Reading Books is for sure one of the best practices, especially for students, for thoroughly understanding a topic or subject and becoming proficient with it.
 Indeed, you can learn a particular subject or upskill yourself via various resources including video tutorials, blog posts, etc. – but, the in-depth knowledge or comprehensive understanding gained by reading a book is something unparalleled!
 Not only this, but it also helps you to improve your focus & concentration along with enhancing your thinking abilities and creativity skills.

-Placements preparation is a very crucial task and the choice of a good guide can help you a lot to prepare for the same.
-You must choose a guide as per your own preference.
+Now, don’t you students think you must give it a try to reading a few most recommended books for your placement preparation…??
+Yes, Placement Preparation is a very crucial task and the choice of a good learning resource can help you a lot to prepare for the same.
+You must choose a learning resource as per your own preference.
 Many people like reading articles whereas many people prefer reading books.
-GeeksforGeeks brings you a list of the most recommended books that you must read for placement preparation.
+With similar concerns, GeeksforGeeks brings you a list of the most recommended books for placement preparation that you must read.

 There is a very popular quote by Mark Haddon,

 Reading is a conversation.
 All books talk.
 But a good book listens as well.